R. D. Robb

 R. D. Robb (born March 31, 1972) is an American actor who appeared as Schwartz in the 1983 film A Christmas Story and its 2022 sequel A Christmas Story Christmas.
 He was nominated for an Edda Award in 2005.
 In 2001, he co-wrote and directed the film Don's Plum.

 Acting

 Robb has over 20 acting credits, the last of which were voice acting work for the Jade Empire video game.
 Other credits include roles in Matilda and The Brady Bunch Movie.
 In 2017, he played a headshot photographer in an episode of The Goldbergs, an episode which referred to his success as a child actor in A Christmas Story and his mother's job as an acting manager as central to the plot.
 In 2022, Robb reprised his role as Schwartz in the A Christmas Story sequel A Christmas Story Christmas for Warner Bros.
-Pictures and HBO Max (now Max).
+Pictures and HBO Max.